JaccovanWijk/BrocCoLi-2/README.md

 ### EvaluateModels.py
 This module is used to evaluated trained NER-taggers.
 Just like `BuildModels.py`, it will provide the user with information during execution about the times.
 This module can handle NER-tagger objects directly and pickled models.
-Present in this module is the `evaluate_all_pickles' function which will evaluate all pickled models in a given folder.
+Present in this module is the `evaluate_all_pickles` function which will evaluate all pickled models in a given folder.

 ### features.py